 George Strait has taken home Entertainer of the Year three times, and he has 22 total CMA Awards.
 He's a Grammy award winner, and producer of 33 platinum albums.
 He even has 13 multi-platinum albums.
 He doesn't have the all-time highest selling album sales in country music though, that honor goes to Garth Brooks, who is second only to the Beatles in terms of sales.
 He has more No. 1 and Top 5 songs than any artist, ever.
 He even has a holiday named after him in Texas.

 It takes more than just sales to be the King of Country though, and George has what it takes.
-He revived country music in the 1980’s, during a time when pop music was taking over the airwaves.
-Strait’s music is so iconic, and his style so genuine that he can only be called the reigning King of Country Music.
+He revived country music in the 1980s with his cowboy look, during a time when pop music was taking over the airwaves.
+Strait's music is so iconic, and his style so genuine that he can only be called the reigning King of Country Music.

 Still not convinced?
-Then here are 23 more reasons why George Strait is the King.
+Here are 23 more reasons why George Strait is the King.

 So?
 Who deserves to be the King?